What Do Uninhabitable Living Conditions for a Tenant Look Like?

 No, landlords cannot legally evict tenants for reporting conditions that compromise their safety and habitability.
 Such reports are protected activities, and retaliatory actions by landlords, such as eviction or service reduction, are prohibited.

-What is the property code for an uninhabitable living situation in Texas?
+What is the Texas property code for an uninhabitable living situation?

 The Texas Property Code, particularly in the “Texas Residential Landlord and Tenant Act,” outlines habitability standards.
 Key sections include Section 92.052, which mandates landlord repairs for health or safety issues, and Section 92.056, with specific guidelines detailing tenants’ repair requests and remedies for landlord inaction.